Red Flax: Growing and Care Guide Essentials

 Gardeners of all levels love finding beautiful and easy-to-grow species for their gardens.
 If you’re on the lookout for this type of plant, Linum grandiflorum, or Red Flax, is the perfect contender.
-This annual herb grows hardily in fields and gardens, producing beautiful, bright red blooms.
-Here we’ll take you through everything you need to know about growing and caring for Linum Grandiflorum (Red Flax) at home including planting, soil considerations, light preferences, feeding, pruning, and over-winter care.
+This annual herb grows hardily in fields and gardens, producing beautiful, bright red flowers.
+Here, I’ll take you through everything you need to know about growing and caring for Red Flax, including planting, soil considerations, light preferences, feeding, pruning, and over-winter care.

 Botanical Name: | Linum grandiflorum |